ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 ---------------------

-- **Vulnerabilities from PyAnsys libraries code itself** The maintainers take the responsibility to address them or not.
+- **Vulnerabilities from PyAnsys libraries code itself** The maintainers are responsible for deciding whether to address vulnerabilities.
-  Those vulnerabilities priorities could be escalated internally if they represent a roadblock for business activity.
-  For instance, if they prevent some deal closures or the delivery of products.
+  The priority of vulnerabilities can be escalated internally if they represent a roadblock for business activity, such as. preventing some deal closures or the delivery of products.
-  The BUs in charge of the package should handle them case by case.
+  The Ansys business units in charge of the package should handle vulnerabilities case by case.

 - **Vulnerabilities from PyAnsys packages external dependencies (for example numpy, matplotlib)** Ansys cannot address them directly.
 It would be an endless task.